Should Make (formerly Integromat) be used in 2025?

 Alexis Chretinat - Business Strategist

-Entrepreneur and expert in digital solutions, Alexis Chretinat has been helping professionals and project leaders make the right technological choices for many years.
+Entrepreneur and expert in digital solutions, Alexis Chretinat has been supporting professionals and project leaders for several years in their technological choices.

 Specializing in business creation, sales and digital marketing, he puts his expertise at the service of users to help them identify the solutions best suited to their needs.
-Passionate about digital innovation and online performance optimization, Alexis is committed to providing detailed, transparent and unbiased comparisons.
+Passionate about digital innovation and optimizing online performance, Alexis is committed to providing detailed, transparent and unbiased comparisons.

 Do you have an entrepreneurial project?

-We support you in structuring and developing your tech project.
+We support you in the structuring and development of your tech project.
 Make an appointment with one of our Business Strategists.